motorhome mot

 How much does an MOT for a motorhome cost?

-• Class 4 MOT – Typically around £54.85.
+• Class 4 MOT – Typically around £54.85

-• Class 7 MOT – Usually between £58 and £60.
+• Class 7 MOT – Usually between £58 and £60

-Tips to pass your MOT
+Tips to help you pass first time

-What happens if your motorhome fails its MOT?
+What if your motorhome fails its MOT?

 Scroll to Top